What works? What doesn’t?

 So what’s the safest way to whiten my teeth?

-The safest way to whiten your smile using bleaching products is to use whitening strips or gel.
+The safest way to whiten your smile using bleaching products is to use whitening strips or gel from a cosmetic dentist in Philly.
 To achieve a whiter smile simply take consistent preventative care of your teeth.